emberjs/guides/source/localizable/applications/services.md

 ```

 Like any Ember object, a service is initialized and can have properties and methods of its own.
-Below the shopping cart service manages an items array that represents the items currently in the shopping cart.
+Below, the shopping cart service manages an items array that represents the items currently in the shopping cart.

 ```app/services/shopping-cart.js
 import Ember from 'ember';